tensorlayer/TensorLayerX/README.md

 ### Via docker

 Docker is an open source application container engine.
-In the [TensorLayerX Docker Repository](https://hub.docker.com/repository/docker/tensorlayer/tensorlayerx), a specific version of TensorLayerX has been installed in docker images.
+In the [TensorLayerX Docker Repository](https://hub.docker.com/repository/docker/tensorlayer/tensorlayerx), different versions of TensorLayerX have been installed in docker images.

 ```bash
 # pull from docker hub